carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 </li>

-<li>Fill your name and email in the “What should we call you?” section.
+<li>Fill your name and email in the "What should we call you?" section.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - Creating a profile - 8.png"}
 ::

 </li>

-<li>Fill your location in the “Where are you?” section and enter a URL to your website or social media.
+<li>Fill your location in the "Where are you?" section and enter a URL to your website or social media.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - Creating a profile - 9.png"}
 ::

 </li>

-<li>Tap the “Upload Image” button.
+<li>Tap the "Upload Image" button.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - Creating a profile - 11.png"}
 ::

 </li>

-<li>Tap “upload from device” to upload your preferred profile photo.
+<li>Tap "upload from device" to upload your preferred profile photo.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - Creating a profile - 12.png"}
 ::

 </li>

-<li>If you want to change the picture, tap “Delete” and upload another.
-Otherwise tap “Save.”
+<li>If you want to change the picture, tap "Delete" and upload another.
+Otherwise tap "Save."

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - Creating a profile - 13.png"}
 ::